+How to Choose a Wedding Venue!
 Where to “I-do”?
-How to Choose a Wedding Venue!
-Looking for the perfect wedding venue, or maybe just wedding venue ideas to match your vision, guest list, and wedding budget?
+Looking for the perfect space to match your vision, guest list, and budget?
 We got you!
-In this article, we are going over tips to help you on how to choose a wedding venue!
+In this article, we are going over tips to help you find the perfect venue!

 - Choose a venue that has the flexibility to execute your vision